Skip to main content

 • auth.policy

-Those capabilities are resolved by the SDK in the same general style as storage capabilities.
+Those capabilities are resolved by the SDK in the same general style as storage capabilities, but they split responsibilities intentionally:

 The key rule is: